 **The public schools run in two shifts, one in the morning the other in the afternoon.
 The children who go to the school attend our centre when they are not at school.

-Children are given a toilet break and served a mid-morning snack of egg or fruit.
-Attendance is also taken to keep track of all our children.
+Children are given a toilet break and served a mid-morning snack of fruit.
+Attendance for the day is also recorded at this time.

 The morning continues with activities such as physical and language development games for the crèche children and on the monthly Prakalp theme for the Balwadi (pre-primary) children.
 Children engage in songs and conversation about the topic.
 The older children dive deeper into skills such as reading, writing and maths.